sarah2244-4/science-revision-quiz/README.md

 ### New User Stories

 A first time user of the site wants to be able to:
-- Easily and intuitively navigate
+- Easily and intuitively navigate the game
-- See when they get an answer correct
+- See when they get an answer correct or incorrect
-- Find out what the correct answer was if they got it incorrect
+- Find out the correct answer if they get an answer incorrect
-- Find out what their overall score is
+- Find out their overall score
 - See what question they are on

 ### Existing User Stories